 Manufacturing Your Own "Private Label" Products

 This is another step up from wholesaling and it is often referred to as "private label".
-This method is similar to wholesale in the way that you need to buy products in bulk, but you are also getting a unique product made under your own private brand.
+This method is similar to wholesale in the way that you need to buy products in bulk, but you are also getting a unique product made under your own private brand which you can sell from your own Amazon storefront.

 This could be anything from sunglasses to flashlights to apparel and while private label is a great business model, it also comes with great risk due to the initial investment required and not knowing if you have chosen the right product to launch.